D. Intellectual Property Policy

 3. Intellectual Property Administration

-3.1 Through the Office of the Vice President for Research (VPR), the Office for Research Partnerships and Commercialization (ORPC) has the responsibility to manage the University's Intellectual Property.
+3.1 On behalf of the Office of the Senior Vice Provost for Research (OSVPR), UNHInnovation (UNHI) is responsible for managing the University's Intellectual Property.
+Administration of the principles and policy set forth herein shall be the responsibility of UNHI.
 This responsibility includes, but is not limited to, the following:

 3.1.1 To act in accordance with the policy herein set forth;

-3.1.2 To make recommendations to the VPR and the President with respect to any changes in the Intellectual Property Policy of the University as, from time to time, may be deemed appropriate;
+3.1.2 To make recommendations to the Senior Vice Provost for Research (SVPR) and the President with respect to any changes in the Intellectual Property policy of the University as, from time to time, may be deemed appropriate;

 3.1.3 To maintain files and records of Intellectual Property activities including the institutional expenses related to protection of the Intellectual Property and commercialization;